-In particular, it’s important that any areas where you store chemicals and other hazardous goods is identified with dangerous goods class diamonds.
+In particular, it’s important that any areas where you store chemicals and other hazardous goods are identified with dangerous goods class sign.

 Now for the hard part: figuring out which one these diamonds you need to keep your workplace safe!